8 Extending the Linear Model

 Let’s compare this to our previous result, and the OLS results as well.
 As usual, our simple code does what we need it to do!
 We also see that the linear regression model would produce a relatively smaller coefficient.

-5.6 Wrapping Up
+8.6 Wrapping Up

 The standard linear model is useful across many different data situations.
 It does, unfortunately, have some issues when data becomes a little bit more “real”.
-When you have extreme scores or relationships that a standard model might miss, you don’t need to abandon your linear model in favor of something more exotic.
+When you have extreme scores or relationships that a standard model might miss, you don’t necessarily need to abandon your linear model in favor of something more exotic.
 Instead, you might just need to think about how you are actually fitting the line through your data.

 The models discussed in this chapter are all linear models, but they add flexibility in how they model the relationship between the features and the target, and provide a non-linear aspect to the otherwise linear model.
 Furthermore, with tools like mixed models, GAMs, and quantile regression, we generalize our GLMs to handle even more complex data settings.